 A fiduciary is someone who manages money or property for someone else.
-When you are named a fiduciary, you are required by law to manage the person’s money and property for their benefit, not yours.
+When you’re named a fiduciary and accept the role, you must – by law – manage the person’s money and property for their benefit, not yours.

-- Act only in her best interest.
-Because you are dealing with your friend’s money and property, your duty is to make decisions that are best for her, not you.
+- Act only in their best interest.
+Because you are dealing with someone else’s money and property, your duty is to make decisions that are best for them, not you.

-- Manage her money and property carefully.
-As your friend’s fiduciary, you will have important financial responsibilities and must carry them out with care.
-You might pay bills, oversee bank accounts, and pay for things she needs.
-You might also make investments, pay taxes, collect rent or unpaid debts, and get insurance for her, if needed.
+- Manage their money and property carefully.
+You will have important financial responsibilities and must carry them out with care.
+You might pay bills, oversee bank accounts, and pay for things they need.
+You might also make investments, pay taxes, collect rent or unpaid debts, and get insurance for them, if needed.

-- Keep her money and property separate.
-Never mix your friend’s money or property with your own or someone else’s.
+- Keep their money and property separate.
+Never mix their money or property with your own or someone else’s.
 Confused records can get you in trouble with government agencies, like adult protective services, and the police.

 - Keep good records.
-You must keep true and complete records of your friend’s money and property or you could face legal consequences.
+You must keep true and complete records of their money and property, or you could face legal consequences.

-There are other types of fiduciaries besides those named under power of attorney.
-For example, guardians of property and trustees also are fiduciaries.
-For more information on your role as a fiduciary check out our guides to managing someone else’s money.
+For more information on your role as a fiduciary, check out our guides to managing someone else’s money.